me-cooper/quicksort-gallery/README.md

 Access the tool on port 3000 via a web server.

+### Keyboard controls

+If you call up the website on a PC, you can also sort the images using the keyboard.
+- Left arrow key: Previous image
+- Right arrow key: Next image
+- Up arrow key: Add picture to favorites
+- Backspace or Delete key: Delete image

 ------

 **QuickSort Gallery – Your smart solution for organizing and managing photos effortlessly!**